ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-aws-autoscaling.md

 - ClosestToNextInstanceHour - save money

-- Default - why add anything about default??? just because!
+- Default - balances across AZs then oldest launch config then closet to billing hour;

 #### Scale-in Protection

-Scale-in protection can be applied to an ASG or an instance in the ASG and starts once the instance is `InService`.
+Scale-in protection can be applied to an ASG or an instance in the ASG and starts once the instance is `InService` and this keeps the instance from being terminated during scaling operations.
+Detaching instances loose their scale-in protection.
 Instance protection does not prevent termination in the following cases:

-- Manual Termination
+- Manual termination

-- Health Check Replacement
+- Health check replacement

 - Spot instance interuption